top of page

 • Eliminate as many chemicals from your older German Shepherd's indoor/outdoor environment as possible, No secondhand smoke, and limit topical pesticide treatments

-• Feed human-grade, whole foods as opposed to commercial brand dog food as much as possible
+• Feed human-grade, whole foods instead of commercial dog food as much as possible.

 • Do regular wellness checks with a trusted veterinarian.

-Remember....dogs live in the moment, and their moments are brief, and we, as senior German Shepherd parents owe it to our fur friends to be completely present for them as they fight the battle within.
+Remember, dogs live in the moment, and their moments are brief.
+We, as senior German Shepherd parents, owe it to our fur friends to be completely present for them as they fight the battle within.

 To listen to the coinciding podcast episode, click on the link: https://www.buzzsprout.com/1771634/9572249